Pumpkin Seed Brittle: Butter

 degrees F) (149 degrees C).

-heat and stir in the baking soda, vanilla extract, and butter (the brittle will
+heat and immediately, and carefully, stir in the baking soda, vanilla extract, and butter (the brittle will

 puff up) stirring until the foaming almost stops.
 Immediately pour the brittle,